philippabele/developers-guide-to-linux/01_basic_commands/060_input_output_redirection/062_output_redirection.md

 ls -la > output
 ```

+Now we use the command `cat` to view the content of the file.
+Cat takes a file as an argument and displays its contents to the command line.
 We won't see an output on the command line, but the file now looks something like this:

 ```